-The university is not responsible for loss in the residence halls because of fire, theft, interruption of water, heat, and other utilities or other causes.
-The University is not responsible for personal property that is lost or damaged.
+The university is not responsible for loss in the residence halls because of fire, theft, interruption of water, heat, and other utilities, or other causes.
+The University is not responsible for personal property that is lost, or damaged.
 Thus, a resident should not keep large sums of money and other valuables in his/her room.
 The university is not responsible for items lost or stolen in residence halls during semester breaks or between semesters.
 The best guard against property loss is to keep your room locked.
-Report all losses to the Area Coordinator and University Police.
+Report all losses to the student Residence Area Coordinator and University Police.

 Residents are requested to provide their own personal property insurance.
-Information on Personal Property Insurance maybe picked up from residence hall offices or the Residential Life Office located in Grambling Hall, Suite 216.
-It is requested that all electronic equipment, (computers, DVD players, etc...) be registered with the University Police Department.
+Information on insurance maybe obtained from the Housing office.
+It is requested that all electronic equipment, (computers, DVD players, etc...) be registered with the Residential Life Staff in your residence hall and with the University Police Department.